2018 USCG Duane – Is this the best wreck for Advanced divers in the Keys?

 Is the Duane worthy of Bucket List status?

 Even on a day where currents are strong and visibility is low, there is still plenty to see on this dive.
-Be sure to add this to your Bucket List of Keys dive sites.
-The USCG Duane won’t disappoint.
+If you have the extra time, be sure to add this to your Bucket List of Keys dive sites.

 Next Article – The Debate Continues.
 Are Deep Stops necessary?